HHS/ckanext-datajson/README.md

 Installation
 ------------

+To install using a docker development environment, refer [here](ckan-docker/README.md)

 To install, activate your CKAN virtualenv, install dependencies, and install the module in develop mode, which just puts the directory in your Python path.